Santosh-Koli/Carban_Footprint_Calculator/CFC_Details.md

 - *Set Up the Database:-*

-Create your own database tables, refer column names as per given in the excel sheet.
+Create your own database tables(If you want build new application by yourself), refer column names as per given in the excel sheet.
 Table1-login_table
 Table2-cf_table
 Table3-eu_avcgf_table